chika-games/RPG-Maker-Specifications/xyz.md

 | PixelData<sup>1</sup> | U8[`Width * Height`] | The image's pixel data; these are indexes into the image's `Palette` where each index represents a pixel. |

 <sup>1</sup> All of the fields after the `Height` parameter (after the first 8 bytes) is compressed using the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) compression algorithm; all fields before this are uncompressed.
 Libraries such as zlib may be used to decompress this data.

-## Document Changes
-### Version 2.1.2
-Rename the "RGB" section to "RGB Type" and fix its entry in the Table of Contents.

-### Version 2.1.1
-Remove the "Status" field in the document information table.

-### Version 2.1.0
-Rename the "Attribution" section to "Legal Information".

-Update some wording.

-Use the textual format of CC BY-SA 4.0 rather than the image.

-### Version 2.0.2
-Provided a link to the rpgmaker-asset-specs repository in the introduction.

-### Version 2.0.1
-Added "(XYZ)" to title.

-### Version 2.0.0
-Rewrote the document from scratch.

-### Version 1.0.0
-First version of the document released.

 ## Legal Information
 This document is provided under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.
 The RPG Maker trademark and copyright are property of Enterbrain, Inc. and Kadokawa Corporation.